Matheuss1/Calculator-with-ReactJS/README.md

 In the project directory, you can run:

 ### `yarn install`
 Installs all project dependencies.
-It is need to run this before trying to run the project.
+It is needed to run this before trying to run the project.

 ### `yarn start`